certichain/network-transformations/README.md

 ### Testing different network semantics

-The test suite for various versions of Multi-Paxos is implemented in `protocol-combinators/src/test/scala/org/protocols/register/multipaxos/GenericRegisterMultiPaxosTests.scala`.
+The test suite for various versions of Multi-Paxos is implemented in `protocol-combinators/src/test/scala/org/protocols/register/multipaxos`:

+* `GenericRegisterMultiPaxosTests.scala` - a set of tests for all
+  versions of MultiPaxos, parameterised by the provider;

 Other files in the same folder instantiate it with different register providers.

 Execute `sbt test` to run the test suite.